dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/authentication-and-access-control/sso/pingone-sso.md

 ---
+title: Setting up PingOne SSO for Dagster+
-title: 'PingOne SSO'
+sidebar_label: 'PingOne SSO'
-displayed_sidebar: 'dagsterPlus'
 sidebar_position: 600
 ---

-# Setting up PingOne SSO for Dagster+

 In this guide, you'll configure PingOne to use single sign-on (SSO) with your Dagster+ organization.